peachpiecompiler/peachpie-docs/docs/about.md

 PeachPie is a modern PHP compiler based on [Roslyn](https://github.com/dotnet/roslyn) by Microsoft and drawing from our popular [Phalanger](https://github.com/DEVSENSE/Phalanger) project.
 It allows PHP to be executed within the .NET framework, thereby opening the door for PHP developers into the world of .NET – and vice versa.

 !!! note ""
     There can still be inconsistencies or incompatibilities with standard PHP code when running apps on PeachPie.
-Refer to our [roadmap]     (roadmap) to find out what libraries, constructs and functions are supported.
+Refer to our [roadmap](roadmap) to find out what libraries, constructs and functions are supported.

 ## Project purpose